jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 community, where product is given away and services based on that product are sold.
 Indeed, much of the wealth created today is in the form of intellectual property, which once created, can be used by any number of people.
-This fact in and of itself is enough to break standard economic models, which are based on goods that, once produced can only be used by a single purchaser.
+This fact in and of itself should theoretically break standard economic models, which are based on goods that, once produced can only be used by a single purchaser.
 But as of yet, there is no sign of an alternative to market economies as efficient models for